 Apply for building control approval

 There are three types of building control applications.
-Please call us on 020 8314 8233 to check which you might need.

 For works to an existing property.
 For example, a loft conversion, new roof, replacement windows, garage / carport, drainage and electrical works (this list is not exhaustive).
 See submit a building notice form for more details.

 For all commercial building work, all new buildings and some works to an existing property, such as an extension.
 Please call us to check if your project needs full plans approval.
 See apply for full plans approval for more detailed information.

 If building works have already been completed without approval.
 See apply for regularisation for more details.